 iMessage Through Remote Access to Mac

 One workaround for getting iMessage on your PC is to utilize Chrome’s great Remote Desktop feature.
-To get this going, you do need a mac computer to set things up.
-What Chrome Remote Desktop provides is access to iMessages by connecting your Windows PC to your mac computer remotely.
-The major downside is that you are only able to access iMessages when the mac computer is turned on.
+To get this going, you do need a Mac computer to set things up.
+What Chrome Remote Desktop provides is access to iMessages by connecting your Windows PC to your Mac computer remotely.
+The major downside is that you are only able to access iMessages when the Mac computer is turned on (not asleep) and connected to the internet.
 And you need your Apple ID.

-With Chrome Remote Desktop, all connections are fully secured.
+With Chrome Remote Desktop, all connections are fully secure.
 Access other computers or even allow another user to access your computer securely over the Internet.
 Everything is done via Chrome browser.

 Using Chrome Remote Desktop

 - Sign into Google in Chrome Browser (or create a new Google account)